PowerDMARC

 Automated DKIM Key Generation

-PowerDMARC’s DKIM generator tool automatically generates secure cryptographic DKIM keys, removing the risk of manual errors.
+PowerDMARC’s DKIM generator tool automatically generates secure cryptographic DKIM keys (supporting 1024 and 2048 bits), removing the risk of manual errors.
+Our Hosted DKIM service further automates key management.

 Simplified DNS Record Configuration

-Users receive a ready-to-publish DKIM record for their DNS, avoiding the need to manually construct or troubleshoot TXT entries.
+Users receive a ready-to-publish DKIM record for their DNS, avoiding the need to manually construct or troubleshoot TXT or CNAME entries.
 Step-by-step guidance ensures quick and error-free deployment.

 Easy DKIM Verification and Monitoring

-Real-time verification ensures that DKIM is set up correctly and functioning as expected.
-Users receive alerts if authentication fails, allowing for immediate troubleshooting.
+Our platform includes tools for real-time verification to ensure that DKIM is set up correctly and functioning as expected.
+DMARC reports analyzed by PowerDMARC provide insights into DKIM authentication results, helping users receive alerts if authentication fails, allowing for immediate troubleshooting.

 Centralized DKIM Management

-Manage multiple DKIM keys and domains from a single Hosted DKIM dashboard with visibility into key status, usage, and rotation history, improving security and control.
+Manage multiple DKIM keys and domains from a single Hosted DKIM dashboard with visibility into key status, usage, and simplified rotation history, improving security and control without direct DNS access needed for updates.

 DKIM Best Practices for Stronger Email Authentication